blennster/metavis/README.md

 ### Navigation

 - Navigate the source and list using vim keybindings (`h`, `j`, `k` and `l`) or arrow keys
-  - Left and right can also be used in the *diagnostic* window
+  - Left and right can also be used in the *tuple* window
 - Switching active pane is done with `Tab`
 - Opening file selection window is done with `f`
 - Close the program with `q`